The Patrinell Team. From left to right: Andrew Elizaga, Katya Palladina, Pastor Patrinell Wright, and Tia Young.

 TIA YOUNG, Producer/Co-Director

-Tia is a Seattle native who joined the Total Experience Gospel Choir as a young girl in 1975.
+Tia Young, whose racial background is both Black and Indigenous, joined the Total Experience Gospel Choir as a young girl in 1975.
 Through the choir she made new friends, learned about African American culture, and traveled for first time.
 The experience opened her eyes to the possibilities of the world and showed her true friendship within the unity of gospel music: “Throughout all the music, choreography, and performances, I learned the art of giving your best in all you do through true discipline and dedication.”

 ANDREW ELIZAGA, Co-Director/Editor

-Andrew’s passion for indie documentary filmmaking grew from making short videos about sea kayaking, wooden boatbuilding, and traditional arctic kayaks.
-In partnership with photographer Katya Palladina, he has completed a number of short films including three award-winning documentaries A Hospital in the Pines, Fake It Till You Make It, and Dancing With Hope.
+Andrew Elizaga spent his teenage years reading Film Comment magazine and skipping school to watch films in Seattle’s art house cinemas.
+His documentary filmmaking career grew out of making short videos about sea kayaking, wooden boatbuilding, and traditional arctic kayaks.
+In partnership with cinematographer Katya Palladina, he has completed a number of short films including three award-winning documentaries A Hospital in the Pines, Fake It Till You Make It, and Dancing With Hope.

 KATYA PALLADINA, Director of Photography/Graphic Designer